EnriqueSolarte/direct_360_FPE/readme.md

 Using this **REPO** you can:

 *  Excecute **360-DFPE** for single and multiple room scenes in a sequential and non-sequential manner.
 *  Register multiple 360-layouts with estimated camera poses, assuming an unknown visual odometry scale and missed camera height.
-For convenience, this registration can be executed isolated from the floor plan estimation pipeline.
+For convenience, this registration can be executed isolated from the floor plan estimation pipeline. see [Computing metadata](#computing-metadata)
 *  Evaluate corner and room metrics for floor plan estimation.

 ---